vipulsihag/WIDS-Reinforcement-Learning-in-Trading/README.md

 ## greedy.py
 - implements the greedy algorithm.
-- And plots the cumulative reward of 1000 iterations averaged over 100 runs
+- And plots the cumulative reward average of 1000 iterations averaged over 100 runs

 ## epsilon_greedy.py
 - implements the epsilon greedy algorithm
-- And plots the cumulative reward of 1000 iterations averaged over 100 runs for 5 values of epsilon.
+- And plots the cumulative reward average of 1000 iterations averaged over 100 runs for 5 values of epsilon.
-- And plots the cumalative reward avg at 1000-th step for epsilon between 0 and 1. (each averaged over 20 runs)
+- And plots the cumalative reward average at 1000-th step for epsilon between 0 and 1. (each averaged over 20 runs)
 - And prints the optimal epsilon

 ## optimistic_greedy.py